20-year-old woman with cerebral palsy was in body bag 2 hours before being found alive, attorney says

 He said police arrived within about 15 minutes and four paramedics also arrived at the family home.
 Fieger said the medical responders were told of Timesha's medical history, the medications she receives and about her daily breathing treatments.

-Fieger said following life saving efforts, what happened next remains "very, very murky" to the family and himself but Timesha was declared to be dead, when she actually needed urgent medicare care.
+Fieger said following life saving efforts, what happened next remains "very, very murky" to the family and himself but Timesha was declared to be dead, when she actually needed urgent medical care.

 "She needed medical treatment and needed transportation to a hospital, but got transportation to a funeral home," he said.